AVG vs. TotalAV 2025: Why AVG Outperforms the Award-winning TotalAV

 Read TotalAV Review

 The rest of the differences between AVG and TotalAV are fairly superficial, depending on your personal preferences.
-For example, AVG technically has an ad blocker, but you'll need to use its Secure Browser to access it.
-Meanwhile, TotalAV's ad blocker is compatible with Chrome, Microsoft Edge, and Opera.
+For example, AVG doesn't have an actual ad blocker, you'll only have access to ad blocking capabilities if you use its Secure Browser.
+Meanwhile, TotalAV's ad blocker is compatible with Google Chrome, Microsoft Edge, and Safari.

 TotalAV offers real-time protection in the form of WebShield, which is a service under the “Internet Security” section.
 Comparatively, AVG’s phishing and email protection checks for deceptive attachments that could be dangerous.